Bruderjulian/PathSage/README.md

 ## Performance

+Performance Benchmarks will come in the next version (coming soon)!

 ## Size

-It is extremely small with only 5.7Kb(minified + gzipped) and 15.7Kb(minified)!
+It is extremely small with only 5.7Kb (minified + gzipped) and 16Kb (minified)!
 With all of the **0 Dependencies** accounted for!
 And that even with support for Node v6!

 ## Contributing